Man talking to female doctor about penis shrinkage

 2. Maintain a healthy weight: A balanced diet and regular exercise help you manage weight, preventing the visual effects of buried penis syndrome.
 Physical activity also improves circulation, ensuring oxygen-rich blood reaches the penile tissue.

-3. Control chronic conditions: Effectively managing medical conditions such as diabetes and hypertension will prevent long-term damage to blood vessels and nerves.
+3. Control chronic conditions: Effectively managing medical conditions such as diabetes and high blood pressure will prevent long-term damage to blood vessels and nerves.

 6. Seek professional support: If you’ve noticed penis shrinkage or other changes impacting your overall well-being, don’t hesitate to meet with a urologist or sexual health specialist.
 Early intervention can make a significant difference.

-If you have concerns over erectile dysfunction, schedule an appointment with your urologist.
+If you have concerns over erectile dysfunction or changes in penile size, schedule an appointment with your urologist.

 You may also be interested in: